 When you are connecting to the remote Windows host using native Microsoft RDP client (mstsc.exe), you have the ability to save your login credentials in order to not to enter them each time.
 You just need to tick the “Remember me” option in the RDP connection window.
 In this case, Windows will save your Remote Desktop password to the Windows Credentials Manager.

-Also there is one more important thing.
-If you are trying to establish an RDP connection from a domain computer to a remote computer in a workgroup or another domain, it is impossible to use saved credential to access RDP server.
+Also, there is one more important thing.
+If you are trying to establish an RDP connection from a domain computer to a remote computer in a workgroup or another domain, it is impossible to use saved credentials to access the RDP server.
 Remote Desktop client refuses usage of saved credentials, each time forcing you to re-enter your password with the following error message: Your system administrator does not allow the use of saved credentials.

 Remote Desktop Doesn’t Allow Saved Credentials